How To Choose A Coach In 8 Steps

 Step 1-3: Understand where/if I need coaching

-I do this by asking 3 questions:
+I start by asking myself three questions:

 Steps 4-5: Understand if this is the right person